da230896/G-BERT/README.md

 3. pytorch geometric: 2.0.4
 All using anaconda.

-## Code checkin instructions:
+## Code check-in instructions:
-1. Maintain our local colab notebooks/python files (This would help in debugging with the help of other person)
+1. Maintain a local notebooks/python files (This would help in debugging with the help of other person)
-2. Checkin after raising a PR
+2. Check-in after raising a PR
 3. Do squash and merge